ArnoAnsems/CatacombGL/README.md

 # Introduction
-CatacombGL is a Windows source port of the DOS games The Catacomb Abyss and The Catacomb Armageddon.
+CatacombGL is a Windows source port of the DOS games The Catacomb Abyss, The Catacomb Armageddon and The Catacomb Apocalypse.
+This trilogy is also known as the Catacomb Adventure Series.
 These games were originally developed in 1992 by Softdisk Publishing.
 They are first person shooters with a fantasy theme.
 The original games visualized their 3D graphics in 16 colors and a 320x200 pixels view window.
-The main goal of the CatacombGL source port is to utilize OpenGL to improve the visual presentation of The Catacomb Abyss and The Catacomb Armageddon.
+The main goal of the CatacombGL source port is to utilize OpenGL to improve the visual presentation of the Catacomb 3D games.
 This source port is currently a work-in-progress and as such in the alpha development phase.
-However, with the current version it is possible to play through both games entirely, as all levels, monsters and bonus items are present and functional.
+However, with the current version it is possible to play through all three games entirely, as all levels, monsters and bonus items are present and functional.

 Main features:
 * Runs native on Windows 7/8/10.